Hayti, Durham, North Carolina: History

 James E. Shepard was one of the founding fathers of Hayti, along with Aaron McDuffie Moore, John Merrick, and Charles Clinton Spaulding.
 Shepard, Moore, and Merrick founded the North Carolina Mutual Life Insurance Company (1898), which became the largest and richest African-American company in the United States at the time.
 It had a land development company as a subsidiary, which helped build much of Hayti.
 Prosperous African-American funeral home owner J. C. Scarborourgh and his wife Daisy built the Scarborough House at 1406 Fayetteville St.

 Among the churches built was St. Joseph's African Methodist Episcopal Church (1891), one of numerous AME churches established in the South following the Civil War.
 The AME Church was the first independent black denomination in the United States, founded in Philadelphia, Pennsylvania, by free blacks in the early 19th century.
 St. Joseph's is listed on the National Register of Historic Places, and it has been used since 1975 as a community and cultural center.

 The first AME services were held in Hayti District in 1868 by Edian Markham, a former slave and AME missionary, in a "brush arbor".
 As the congregation grew, it built a log structure called Union Bethel AME Church.
 Another wood church replaced that.
 By 1891, the community raised money for an architect-designed grand brick church, which they named St. Joseph.
 Another major black church was White Rock Baptist, built in 1896 by a congregation organized earlier in the 19th century.
 After the war, blacks founded Baptist congregations independent of white supervision, and soon organized their own state and national associations.

 In the early 1920s and 1930s, the business section on Pettigrew north of the White Rock Baptist Church was also known as "Lil" Mexico.
 By then, more than 200 African-American businesses were located along Fayetteville, Pettigrew, and Pine Streets, the major boundaries of Hayti during its heyday.

+In 2010, the R. Kelly Bryant Jr. Pedestrian Bridge opened over North Carolina Highway 147 to connect Hati with East Durham It was named after R. Kelly Bryant Jr., a Hayti resident and historian.

 This small black community was responsible for some national "firsts":